Digital Accessibility in the Workplace | Nestlé IT Careers

-At Nestlé, digital accessibility is a crucial part of cultivating a more diverse, equitable & inclusive culture.
-There are everyday tools designed to make employees’ lives easier.
-In December of 2020, Nestlé rolled out its Digital Working Hub, an internal site that provides resources on how technology can enable employees, and it also outlines best practices for each digital accessibility tool.
-This hub brings to life how technology has enabled Nestlé to be more digitally accessible in the following areas:
+Our lives have become increasingly digital, making digital accessibility more important than ever before.
+This form of accessibility refers to how usable a website, mobile app, or other digital experience is by all possible users, regardless of their abilities.
+Ensuring our digital workplace accessibility is a crucial part of cultivating a more diverse, equitable, and inclusive culture.
+Everyday tools designed to make employees’ lives easier, such as keyboard shortcuts and Viva Insights, enhance work life balance and collaboration.
+In December of 2020, Nestlé released what we call the Digital Working Hub.
+This internal site provides resources to enable employees, as well as tools to support our employees with accessibility needs.
+The site also outlines best practices for each digital accessibility tool.
+This hub brings to life how technology has enabled Nestlé IT to be more digitally accessible in the following areas:

-Those with vision disabilities are able to use assistive technology such as color filters, magnifiers, and adjustable contrast levels.
-Another feature is the narrator function, which will read aloud the text on screen as well as notifications or calendar appointments.
+Within our Digital Working Hub, those with vision disabilities can use assistive technology such as color filters, magnifiers, and adjustable contrast levels to support their on-screen experience.
+Another feature is the narrator function, which is a screen-reading app built into Windows 10 that will read aloud the text on screen as well as other notifications or even calendar appointments.

 Hearing & Comprehension

-Office 365 offers assistive technology to benefit those who may be deaf or hearing impaired, or those who are more comfortable with another language.
+Office 365 offers assistive technology to benefit those who may be deaf or hearing impaired, or those who are more comfortable or fluent with another language.
 Presentation Translator will transcribe words as they are presented, displaying them as closed captions in the same language or as subtitles in a different language.
-Other features include displaying audio alerts visually, a language accessory pack, and captioning for apps like Skype.
+Other features include displaying audio alerts visually and a language accessory pack.

 There are digital tools in place to help those with physical disabilities as well.
 Keyboard shortcuts, dictation for apps like Word and Outlook, on-screen keyboard, and touch mode make digital day-to-day tasks more accessible.